RocketDerp/April14_2025/Important/Executive_Function_mental_burnout.md

 &nbsp;

 Kremlin information warfare
-Surkov govening techniques
+Surkov governing techniques

 Exploit executive function.
 Donald Trump and White House staff (thousands of people) and even the Kremlin and Putin themselves are self-exploited by engaging their own "Mad Men" deceptions and manipulation media messages and content.

-Consumtion of content of the Edward Bernays style / design / students of Edward Bernays is what Elon Musk calls "Mind VIrus"
+Consumption of content of the Edward Bernays style / design / students of Edward Bernays is what Elon Musk calls "Mind Virus"

 &nbsp;

-### hallucinations (beleving fiction) from consumtption of Russian media
+### hallucinations (beveling fiction) from consumption of Russian media

 https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/